LucasDelfino92/morrowindsharp/modlist.md

   - Hide/deactivate **True_Scourge_zerosouls.esp**.
 - [**What is something that can be perceived with one of your senses of life - Something edgy related to death my brother**](https://www.nexusmods.com/morrowind/mods/47598) by Gavrilo93: adds Dark Brotherhood armor to the members of the faction in Vvardenfell.
   - Rename this mod to something shorter when installing it in MO2 if you don't want MO2 to bombard you with the same error message every time you modify your installation or load order.

-## CLEANING NOTES

-**true corprus.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

-**MW_Inconsistencies.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

-**Dubdilla Location Fix.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

-**Talos Cult Revised.esp** is dirty and requires cleaning.
-- Clean with TESTool and tes3cmd.

-## CONFLICT NOTES

-**- What is something that can be perceived with one of your senses of life - Something edgy related to death, my brother.esp** will conflict with **Clean_Severa Magia Fix.esp**, as they both edit the NPC Severa Magia.

-- The following records must be deleted from **What is something that can be perceived with one of your senses of life - Something edgy related to death, my brother.esp** using TESAME:
-    - NPC - **severa magia**.
-- [**Follow the instructions here**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame) on how to delete records using TESAME.

 # VISUALS